Statutory Documents & Policies

 120

 2. Very exceptionally, priority may be given to a child who has a particular health reason requiring them to attend a specific school.
 This will only be allowed if parents/carers can provide written evidence from a medical professional that in the view of the Admissions Authority confirms that attending that particular school is essential to the medical well-being of the child.
-The Authority reserves the right to contact medical professionals to ascertain the relevance of the medical condition.
+The Admission Authority reserves the right to contact medical professionals to ascertain the relevance of the medical condition

-4. Children of staff members who have been continuously employed at Mary Webb School and Science College, on a permanent contract, for at least two years at the time of application.
+4. Children of staff members who have been continuously employed at the school on a permanent contract, for at least two years at the time of application.

 Where applications are not successful, parents/carers may wish to put their names on a waiting list or appeal against the decision.
 The Admissions Team will be able to provide advice on these matters.
 Members of the school staff and governors are legally not allowed to write a letter of support for appellants so please do not ask them to do so.
 Nor is the school allowed to give any guarantee that a place will be offered at the school.
+Secondary transfer admissions appeals are co-ordinated by Shropshire Council on our behalf.
+Information regarding appeals can be found at the following address: Application results and appeals | Shropshire Council

 School Uniform Policy